awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-dataresource.md

 The `DataResource` property type specifies Amazon S3 objects for event selectors in a CloudTrail trail\.
 Data events are object\-level API operations that access Amazon S3 objects, such as `GetObject`, `DeleteObject`, and `PutObject`\.
 You can specify up to 250 Amazon S3 buckets and object prefixes for a trail\.
 For more information, see [DataResource](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_DataResource.html) in the *AWS CloudTrail API Reference*\.

- `DataResource` is a property of the [CloudTrail Trail EventSelector](aws-properties-cloudtrail-trail-eventselector.md) property type\.
+ `DataResource` is a property of the [EventSelector](aws-properties-cloudtrail-trail-eventselector.md) property type\.

 ## Syntax<a name="aws-properties-cloudtrail-trail-dataresource-syntax"></a>